normanlee8/cse15l-lab-reports/lab-report-4.md

 bash test.sh<Enter>
 ```

 I typed `cd lab7` to change directories and `bash test.sh` to run the tests.
-I didn't use any commands since it was quick to type.
+I typed it rather than using something like `up arrow` since it was quick to type.

 ## Step 7 - Edit the code file to fix the failing test